MEI LAWSUIT ALERT: The Gross Law Firm Notifies Methode Electronics, Inc. Investors Of A Class Action Lawsuit And Upcoming Deadline

-The Gross Law Firm issues the following notice to shareholders of Methode Electronics, Inc. (NYSE: MEI ).
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+02, 2024 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Methode Electronics, Inc. (NYSE: MEI).

 Shareholders who purchased shares of MEI during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.